^Turtles ^Ridicule ~metaphor~ ~derision~

 One large turtle, standing on two smaller turtles, standing on four smaller turtles.

-The four turtles standing on seven similar stacks of seven turtles.
+The four turtles standing on seven other stacks of seven turtles.

 Annotate